mitsuba-renderer/drjit/docs/freeze.rst

 can be used when replaying the function.

 Additional arguments can be specified when using the decorator.
-These are documented in the API level documentation :py:func:`drjit.freeze`.
+These are documented in the API-level documentation :py:func:`drjit.freeze`.

 More implementation details are given :ref:`below <freezing_implementation_details>`.